 During the roughly 12 centuries of Ancient Roman civilisation, religion developed from a home-grown, pantheistic animism, which was incorporated into the early institutions of the city.

-However, like many pagan faiths, success in life was equated with having a good relationship with the gods.
+However, like many pagan faiths, success in Roman life was equated with having a good relationship with the Roman gods and goddesses.
 Maintaining this incorporated both mystical prayer and business-like sacrifices in exchange for material benefit.